DardanMu/progether/Readme.md

 I haven't made a proper make file yet but if you're using gcc you can run:

- `gcc -std=gnu99 -o debug_build src/progether.c lib/defines.h lib/libMemInfo.h lib/libNetworkInfo.h -I lib`
+ `gcc -std=gnu99 -o debug_build src/progether.c lib/defines.h lib/libMemInfo.h lib/libNetworkInfo.h lib/libcurses_functions.h -lpanel -lncurses -I lib`

-Then:
+ From the root of the project, then:

 `./debug_build`